 In most places, you get X amount of paid vacation after one full year of work.
 Then after a few more years, you get more paid vacation normally in weekly increments.
-To beat this legislation you can simply given one extra paid vacation day per year.
-You can even give a day or two paid vacation after a new employee completes their three month probation period.
+To beat this legislation you can simply be given one extra paid vacation day per year.
+You can even give a day or two of paid vacation after a new employee completes their three-month probation period.

 Other Minimum Government Legislation

 The two examples above of minimum government legislation should get you thinking!
 Now check out other commonly disputed legislation and get creative.
 As long as you are following the minimum you can get creative with any extra you give.
 It is so important for employees to see that you are doing something extra.